 List of Practicals

 1. Install and configure Hadoop, set working directory and various processes.

-1. Instan and configure fladoop, set working directory and various processes.

 2. Implement basic commands in Hadoop to manipulate big data.

 a.
+Ls

-Ls b.
+b.
 Mkdir

 c.
 Touchz

 d. copyFromLocal or put

 e. cat

-f. copyToLocal or get g. moveFromLocal
+f. copyToLocal or get

-h. cp
+g. moveFromLocal h. cp

 i. mv

 j. rmr

-k. du l. dus
+k. du

+1. dus

 m. stat

 n. setrep

 3. Create a directory in HDFS at given path.

 4. List the contents of a directory.

 5. See the contents of a file in Hadoop.

 6. Copy a file from source to destination.

 7. Copy a file from local file system to HDFS.

 8. Display last few lines of a file.

 9. Display the aggregate length of a file.

 10. Write a MapReduce program for wordcount.

 11. Set up Hadoop cluster configuration.

 12. Implement HDFS and explore its characteristics

 13. Explore the properties of YARN.

 14. Import data from MySQL into HDFS.

 15. Import data from MS Excel into HDFS.

 16. Import data from MS Excel into HDFS.